 Introduction and Epidemiology

-Lightening strike injuries are rare.
+Lightning strike injuries are rare.
 It is estimated there are about 300 injuries and 100 death per year in the USA (a country with a population of about 320 million people) – which gives an incidence of about 1 per million.
-Worldwide lightening strikes cause 24,000 deaths per year.
+Worldwide lightning strikes cause 24,000 deaths per year.

-- About 1/3 of lightening strikes are fatal
+- About 1/3 of lightning strikes are fatal

 - 75% of survivors will have long-term disability

-- Most death occur within 1 hour of injury and are a result of serious arrhythmia or respiratory failure
+- Most deaths occur within 1 hour of injury and are a result of serious arrhythmia or respiratory failure

 - Most victims are young men